AlexanderShelyugov/Request_Blocker/README.md

 The best known way to optimize write operations is **sharding**.

 💡 Therefore, we use organized shards!
+We will organize shards with [consistent hashing](https://en.wikipedia.org/wiki/Consistent_hashing).

 There are two storage options to use: